How to Prevent Chimney Fires

 - Burn the hardest firewood you can find.
 Softwood has a lot of pitch in them which also contributes to the creosote buildup and chimney fire.

 - Regular chimney cleaning.
 Ensure regular cleaning of your fireplace interior including the floor.
 Also, vacuum and ensure you wear protective gear while cleaning your fireplace.

 - Consider installing heat-proof glass doors.
 This will help to improve your fireplace’s efficiency.
 The heatproof doors can also keep embers from entering the interior of your home.
-If you have these type of glass doors already, clean regularly with a paper towel.
+If you have these types of glass doors already, clean regularly with a paper towel.

 - Look out for soot buildup.
 Though soot is softer than creosote, it is also highly flammable and should be cleaned regularly.

 - Whenever you detect smoke inside your house emanating from the fireplace, troubleshoot and immediately correct any problems.
-The smoke is probably due to creosote buildup, a dirty chimney or soot.
+The smoke is probably due to creosote buildup, a dirty chimney, or soot.

 - Consider installing a stainless steel liner.
 Pick one that can withstand even the highest temperatures thus keeping the fire embers contained.